Musculation

 Movement :

-• Gently lift your head, shoulders and upper back off the floor by contracting your abs.
+• Gently lift your head, shoulders and upper back off the floor by engaging your abs.

-• Slowly lower yourself back down, controlling the movement.
+• Slowly lower yourself back down in a controlled manner.

 Reverse Crunch